Knitter/wtactics-legacy/rules.md

 it is important to first understand how the rules differ in order to avoid misconceptions.

-- there is rarely a need to "tap" a card:
+- there are no resources/mana
-	- troops can attack and defend in the same turn
+- attacking troops can also defend afterwards
-	- you don't "pay" anything to put a card into play (instead your resources limit the amount of troops you can have in play)
-- there is no mana of different colors
 - troops select what other troops they are attacking
 - if you attack or cast a spell, it's applied immediately.
 It can't be interrupted/countered.